Pro Drums Loops and Drum Kit Samples for Songwriters

 DrumCore 4 is an AAX/VST3/AU plug-in instrument with 24-bit audio drum loops, MIDI drum loops, multi-velocity sampled drum kits, groove browser, song timeline, mixer, effects and more.
 DC4 includes royalty-free recordings of celebrity drummers in many styles.
 DC4 easily integrates with most 64-bit recording software.

 DrumCore 4 is available in three editions that contain the same plug-in.
-The differences are how it is delivered to you (download, USB Flash drive, or Solid State drive) and how much content (GrooveSets and Drum Kits) is included by famous drummers who have played with the bands listed below.
+The differences are how it is delivered (download, USB Flash drive, or Solid State drive) and how much content (GrooveSets and Drum Kits) is included by famous drummers who have played with the bands listed below.
 All editions can be expanded with content by more than 25 drummers in DrumCore 4’s built-in store.
+Crossgrade from one DC4 edition to another with more content.

 Great Content - DrumCore content is inventive, surprising and invites you to try new musical ideas.
 Not unlike playing with a great drummer, using DrumCore is like accessing the brain of a great player and getting a feel for how they approach a beat.
 You probably wouldn't have programmed it the way they played it.
 Having incredible live performances by the world's best drummers in a simple, easy to use interface makes DrumCore the most flexible drum plugin on the market.